TikTok brand campaigns are huge for consumer brands right now. Below are seven TikTok campaign examples and ideas to inspire your own branded videos!

 The common thread between the best Instagram Story ideas, though?
 They feature influencers and creators!
 Influencers know best when it comes to engaging followers and showcasing products.

-Want to know how the process works?
-Get in touch with one of our consumer-to-consumer marketing specialists to see how we can get creators posting about your brand ASAP.
+Want to see how our platform works?
+Get in touch with one of our experts to learn how we can optimize your brand’s influencer marketing efforts with guaranteed content at scale.

 This article was first published in January 2018.
 It was last updated May 3, 2022.